 I have been an educator for over fifteen years.
 I have had the opportunity to work with children, young adults, adults, and I have also trained other educators.
 I completed my M.S.
 Reading degree with Texas A & M University-Commerce and my Ed.D. in Administrator Leadership with Walden University.
 I love teaching and I enjoy seeing my students gain new insights and learn more about themselves as they work to reach their goals.
-I have been an educator for over seventeen years.
-I’ve had the pleasure of teaching education, reading, and writing classes at the collegiate level for over seven years.
-Prior to starting a career in higher education I taught elementary grades 1-6 and served as an instructional reading coach in Dallas, TX.
+I've had the pleasure of teaching education, reading, and writing classes at the collegiate level for over seven years.
+Prior to starting a career in higher education, I taught elementary grades 1-6 and served as an instructional reading coach in Dallas, TX.

 What is your teaching philosophy?